-Trichinosis (or trichinellosis) is a complex disease about which little is known.
-It is caused by eight different species of round worm in the genus Trichinella.
+Trichinosis (or trichinellosis) is caused by eight different species of round worm in the genus Trichinella.
 These parasites can be found in animals on all continents but Antarctica.
 Artic bears harbor a species of Trichinella that is resistant to freezing for reasons yet to be discovered.
 Recently a species of Trichinella has been discovered in East African reptiles, notably crocodiles.
 Carnivorous animals and humans acquire these nematodes (flat worms) by eating raw or undercooked meat and meat products of other animals, particularly pigs, horses, and wild game.
 The most reliable method of prevention is to cook meat thoroughly before eating.

 Once consumed from the diet, the worms migrate from the intestines to the muscles.
 Symptoms are usually so mild that the diagnosis is missed, but they can include stomach upset, diarrhea, constipation, eyelid swelling, and fever.
 Muscle pain due to the inflammation caused by chemicals the worms secrete can appear as early as one to two days after ingestion of contaminated meat.
 Later symptoms appear within two to eight weeks, when the worms have migrated into the muscles.
 Breathing may be difficult if the diaphragm muscle is involved.
 The heart, brain, eyes, and lungs may be involved in more serious infections.
 Most symptoms disappear within three months, but vague muscle pains may last for longer periods of time.
 Severe infections may cause death.